dsgandurra/cyberfeedbites/README.md

 - Fetches cybersecurity news from the past N days (default: 7 days).
 - Generates HTML, JSON and CSV files with news titles, brief descriptions, and links to articles, sorted by date, providing an overview of the latest cybersecurity news.
 - Includes a customisable OPML file with a list of notable cybersecurity RSS sources.
+- Supports asynchronous HTTP fetching using `aiohttp` for improved performance.

 ## Quick Start
 CyberFeedBites is ready to use once dependencies are installed.
 To run it as is, follow these steps to fetch the latest 24-hour articles from the sources listed in the provided `cybersecnews-sources.opml` file and generate a summary as HTML, JSON and CSV files saved in the `data/html_reports/` and `data/csv_reports/` directories: